-HUD NOTICE CPD 19-01, issued February 13, 2019, "Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year (FY) 2019" instructs grantees not submit their Consolidated Plan and/or Annual Action Plan until after HUD announces the Program Year formula allocation amounts.
-Since the amount of Naperville's Program Year 2021 grant allocation was unknown when the Annual Action Plan was being developed, the City is using an estimated amount of \$530,000.
-The following contingency provisions will be employed if the final allocation amount is higher or lower than the estimated amount.
-Naperville's submitted plan will be adjusted to reflect the actual allocation amount, plus any prior year funds that the City is able to confirm at that time.
+HUD NOTICE CPD-21-02, issued February 8, 2021, "Guidance on Submitting Consolidated Plans and Annual Action Plans for Fiscal Year (FY) 2021" instructs grantees not submit their Consolidated Plan and/or Annual Action Plan until after HUD announces the Program Year formula allocation amounts.
+This notice remains in effect.

+Since Naperville's Program Year 2022 grant allocation was unknown when the Annual Action Plan was being developed, the City used an estimated amount of \$565,000 and included the following contingency provisions in case the final allocation amount was different than the estimated amount.
+Naperville's submitted plan will be adjusted to reflect the actual allocation amount.
+In the meantime, the contingency provisions shown below will be used to develop the draft plan presented for public comment.

-- 1) Final grant allocation exceeds \$530,000: If the final grant allocation exceeds \$530,000, the City will undertake the following change(s) in proposed activities: - a.
-Add additional funding for CDBG-eligible public services activities 1) Loaves & Fishes CARES Emergency Financial Assistance Program up to \$70,000, and 2) DuPage PADS Olympus Place Supportive Housing Program with total public services costs to remain within the 15% HUD cap on public service activities; - b.
-Add funding for fair housing activities (subject to planning and administration cap); - c.
-Add funding for infrastructure and facility improvement projects located in low and moderate-income concentration areas (based on census tract block group data), or for infrastructure improvement projects targeted to low and moderate-income single-family homeowners or rental properties occupied by a minimum of 51% low and moderate-income residents, or barrier removal/ADA compliance projects in City-owned properties.
-These projects will be managed by the City of Naperville Transportation, Engineering & Development Business Group (TED) or the City of Naperville Department of Public Works; - 2) Final grant allocation is less than \$530,000: If the final grant allocation is less than \$535,000, the City will undertake the following one of the following changes in proposed activities: Reduce additional funding for Single-Family Home Repairs or proportionally reduce the proposed funding amounts for all activities to match the actual allocation amount.
+- 1) Final grant allocation exceeds \$565,000: If the final grant allocation exceeds \$565,000, the City will undertake the following change(s) in proposed activities: - Add additional funding for CDBG-eligible public services activities 1) Loaves & Fishes CARES Emergency Financial Assistance Program, and DuPage PADS Olympus Place Supportive Housing Program, with total public services costs to remain within the 15% HUD cap on public service activities; - 2.
+Add funding for fair housing activities (subject to planning and administration cap); - 3.
+Add funding for infrastructure and facility improvement projects located in low and moderate-income concentration areas (based on census tract block group data), infrastructure improvement/housing rehabilitation projects targeted to low and moderate-income single-family homeowners or rental properties occupied by a minimum of 51% low and moderate-income residents, or barrier removal/ADA compliance projects in City-owned properties.
+These projects will be managed by the City of Naperville Transportation, Engineering & Development Business Group (TED), the City of Naperville Department of Public Works (DPW) or the City Clerk's Office (CCO); - 2) Final grant allocation is less than \$565,000: If the final grant allocation is less than \$565,000, the City will undertake the following one of the following changes in proposed activities: Proportionally reduce the proposed funding amounts for all activities to match the actual allocation amount.

-Pre-Award Cost Waiver: In addition to the guidance on submitting Consolidated Plans and Annual Action Plans, NOTICE CPD-19-01 included a waiver of 24 CFR 470.200(h), the section that specifies the situations under which a grantee may incur costs prior to the effective date of its grant agreement.
+Annual Action Plan 2022 Pre-Award Cost Waiver: In addition to the guidance on submitting Consolidated Plans and Annual Action Plans, NOTICE CPD-19-01 included a waiver of 24 CFR 470.200(h), the section that specifies the situations under which a grantee may incur costs prior to the effective date of its grant agreement.
 Sections V.8.2 and V.8.3 of the Notice state that the effective date of a grantee's grant agreement will be considered to be the earlier of either the grantee's program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD.
 If the City of Naperville decides to use the waiver, the City will document in writing the conditions giving rise to the need to use the waiver, and maintain the documentation for HUD's review.
 The City of Naperville will include any activity for which the costs are being incurred in its AAP prior to the costs being incurred.